signalogic/SigSRF_SDK/README.md

     wget https://raw.githubusercontent.com/signalogic/SigSRF_SDK/master/rar_packages/autoInstall_SigSRF_SDK_2020v6.sh -O- | tr -d '\r' > autoInstall_SigSRF_SDK_2020v6.sh
     wget https://github.com/signalogic/SigSRF_SDK/raw/master/rar_packages/Signalogic_sw_host_SigSRF_SDK_distroNN_date.rar

 where "distroNN" is the Linux distro and version and "date" is the package date.
-To avoid entering the distro release version and .rar date, you can use one of the following wget commands:
+To avoid entering the distro release version and .rar date, you can use one of the following wildcard format wget commands:

     wget -r -l7 --cut-dirs 6 -nH -N -A "*Ubuntu*.rar" -erobots=off https://github.com/signalogic/SigSRF_SDK/tree/master/rar_packages/
     wget -r -l7 --cut-dirs 6 -nH -N -A "*CentOS*.rar" -erobots=off https://github.com/signalogic/SigSRF_SDK/tree/master/rar_packages/

+The above wildcard format wget commands may download some non-rar files and then remove them and/or download the same rar file twice due to Github internal naming conventions (e.g. use of SHAs for subfolder naming), but the end result is correct.

 All .rar files and the install script should be downloaded to the same folder.